Monique Barry

 Monique Barry (born 21 June 2002) is a tennis player from New Zealand.
-She has a career-high singles ranking of world No. 471, which she reached on 17 March 2025, and a career-high doubles ranking of 261, achieved on 17 March 2025.
+She has a career-high singles ranking of world No. 471, which she reached on 17 March 2025, and a career-high doubles ranking of 241, achieved on 24 November 2025.

 Early life

 Born in New Plymouth, Barry moved to Queensland with her family at the age of four years-old, before basing herself in Melbourne.

 Career

 In 2019, Barry won the singles title at the Warrnambool grass-court tournament.

-Barry was named the New Zealand player of the year in 2022 and 2023.
+Barry was named the New Zealand Player of the Year in 2022 and 2023.
 She won her first doubles title on the ITF Women's World Tennis Tour in July 2022 in Caloundra, Australia with fellow Kiwi Vivian Yang.
 In July 2023, she won her second title, playing doubles with Indian player Shrivalli Bhamidipaty in Nakhon Si Thammarat, Thailand with a straight-sets win over home pairing Punnin Kovapitukted and Supapitch Kuearum.
 That month, she represented New Zealand in the 2023 Billie Jean King Cup, playing doubles alongside Vivian Yang in a 3-0 win over Malaysia.

-In December 2023, she won the wildcard play-off match at the ASB Tennis Arena in Auckland to earn a debut on the WTA Tour at the 2024 Auckland Open, where she lost to Elina Avanesyan in the first round.
+In December 2023, she won the Wildcard Play-off match at the ASB Tennis Arena in Auckland to earn a debut on the WTA Tour at the 2024 Auckland Open, where she lost to Elina Avanesyan in the first round.
+Ranked at world No. 726, Barry was given a wildcard entry into the main draw of the 2026 Auckland Open, but again she lost in the first round, this time to Ella Seidel.